winitzki/scall/tutorial/programming_dhall.md

   assert : (monoidLaws Bool monoidBool x y z).monoid_left_id_law
 ```

+The symbolic law checking works only in sufficiently simple cases.
+For instance, the current version of Dhall cannot establish and equivalence between expressions `x + (y + z)` and `(x + y) + z` when `x`, `y`, `z` are free variables of type `Natural`.
+So, it is not possible to check the associativity law for `monoidNatural`.

 ### The `Functor` typeclass

 In the jargon of the functional programming community, a **functor** is a type constructor `F` with an `fmap` method having the standard type signature and obeying the functor laws.

-Those type constructors are also called "covariant functors".
+Those type constructors are also called **covariant** functors.
 For type constructors, "covariant" means "has a lawful `fmap` method".

-Note that this definition of "covariant" does not need subtyping and depends only on the structure of the type expression.
+Note that this definition of "covariant" does not depend on the concept of subtyping.
+One can decide whether a type constructor is covariant just by looking at its type expression.

 The intuition behind "covariant functors" is that they represent data structures or "data containers" that can store (zero or more) data items of any given type.

-A simple example of a functor is a record with two values of type `a` and a value of a fixed type `Bool`.
+A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.
-The `fmap` method transforms the data items of type `a` into data items of another type but keeps the `Bool` value unchanged.
+The `fmap` method transforms the data items of type `A` into data items of another type but keeps the `Bool` value unchanged.

 In Haskell, that type constructor and its `fmap` method are defined by:
 ```haskell